 The Reiling Dredge today is a reminder of Breckenridge’s fame as a mining district.
 During its time, Summit County was recognized as a center of gold dredge engineering and innovation, cementing its reputation in the placer mining industry.
 And as with all of the successful dredges that operated in the Breckenridge area, it was a significant contributor to Breckenridge’s economy.
 Dredge boat mining’s economic benefit was especially important during the Great American Depression of the 1930s when dredge boats provided jobs.

 The Reiling and Reliance Dredges were the two most profitable of the nine that operated in the Breckenridge area.
 It is estimated that the French Gulch dredges operating from 1905 to 1922 pulled $4.2 million in gold from the ground, worth over $126 million today based on inflationary adjustments.
 If measured by the value of gold, that $4.2 million would equal about $445 million today.
 To learn more about how dredge boats operated, see this video.
 For a complete history of the Reliance and Reiling Dredges and mining in French Gulch, see Chasing the Dream: The Search for Gold in French Gulch, by Bill Fountain and Dr. Sandra Mather.

-Visit the Reiling Dredge today on your own with a short hike from the nearby trailhead, or with an experienced guide from the Breckenridge Heritage Alliance.
-Learn more about Breckenridge history by visiting a museum, taking a tour, or reading blog articles at the BHA website.
+Visit the Reiling Dredge today on your own with a short hike from the nearby trailhead, or with an experienced guide from the Breckenridge History.
+Learn more about Breckenridge history by visiting a museum, taking a tour, or reading blog articles at the website.